-As an environmental educator, you are a regular participant in field trips like this one and enjoy providing students with a living lesson to accompany what they have learned in the classroom.
+As an environmental educator, you regularly participate in field trips like this one and enjoy providing students with a living lesson to accompany what they have learned in the classroom.
 You started this morning by explaining to the class what a wetland is, what it does, and why it is important.
 You explained that wetlands act like natural filters, helping to remove contaminants and harmful chemicals from the water.
 Next, you split the kids into smaller groups that you are leading one at a time out into the wetland.

-In addition to the glass jar and magnifying glass, each child is outfitted in a pair of rubber boots and safari hat.
+In addition to the glass jar and magnifying glass, each child is outfitted in a pair of rubber boots and a safari hat.
 You describe to the students the kinds of insects that live in the water and mud and explain how these insects contribute to this ecosystem.
-You show the group how to pick up a bit of water in their jars and use their magnifying glasses to see the living things inside.
-In your jar, you manage to pick up a water boatman, and you share the find with your young audience.
-You explain how water boatmen move on the water’s surface, then you put your specimen back so the kids can watch it swim away.
+You show the group how to pick up some water in their jars and use their magnifying glasses to see the living things inside.
+In your jar, you pick up a water boatman and share the find with your young audience.
+You explain how water boatmen move on the water’s surface, and then you put your specimen back so the kids can watch it swim away.

 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an environmental educator: